lisp-mirror/clcon/doc/how-to-support-readtable-with-slime.md

 - document `*READTABLE-ALIST*`

 ### Objections
-- some code is already adapted to current state of things and will break from that decision
+- some code is already adapted to current state of things and SLIME will be confused from that decision
-- mass update is required, not only for maintained libraries, but for unmaintained also
+- to keep SLIME working, one have to include IN-READTABLE form into each file, which is hard for 3-d party libs

 ## Maybe a better solution